Darlene's Daydream Café

 DRIFTER: I got a bus to catch.

 WILLIE: What's your hurry, Duke Tracy?
 Robert Alan Duke Tracy.
 That IS your name, isn't it?
-Or maybe Todd Duffy.
+Or maybe -- Todd Duffy?

-DARLENE: Willie, I don't want no trouble.
+DARLENE: Junior Willie, I don't need no trouble.

 WILLIE: This man is wanted by the FBI.

-BILLY: What are you talking about?
+CODY: What are you talking about?

 WILLIE: The Federal Bureau of Investigation.